-To study the implementation cost of our design in hardware, we integrate BRU to a multi-core BOOM processor and run synthesis to estimate the area and timing overhead.
-We use the Cadence Genus synthesis tool with the Hammer [38] automation scripts targeting the ASAP 7nm technology node [39].
+cores.
+We use the Cadence Genus synthesis tool with the Hammer [37] automation scripts targeting the ASAP 7nm technology node [38].

-Table III shows the post-synthesis chip area breakdown of dual-, quad-, and octa-core BOOM processors.
-As we can see, the area overhead of BRU is very low as it is less than 0.3%.
-Note that this is a conservative number as the area for SRAM needed to implement the caches is not included in the measured area.
-Additionally, we synthesized the processors without BRU to examine the effect of integrating BRU on timing.
+Table III shows the post-synthesis chip area breakdown of the dual-core BOOM system.
+As it can be seen, the area overhead of BRU is pretty small and it only takes less than 0.2% of the total area.
+Note that the area for SRAM needed for the caches is not included in the total area.
+Additionally, we synthesized the same design without BRU to examine the effect of the integrating BRU on timing.
 The results show that BRU has less than 2% impact on the maximum clock frequency.
 Consequently, both timing and area results show that adding BRU leads to negligible overhead in hardware.
 We also performed place and route on the dual-core BOOM with integrated BRU.
-Figure 15 shows the layout of the chip with BRU circled in red.
+Figure 15 shows the chip layout with BRU circled in red.